How to Create a Happy Easter With Your Cat!

 If you think your cat has eaten even a small amount of chocolate, you should contact your vet immediately.

-Signs of chocolate toxicity may include vomiting and diarrhoea, panting and restlessness.
+Signs of chocolate toxicity may include vomiting & diarrhea, panting and restlessness.

 Signs of Lily poisoning are: